Cisco Compliance Audit

 2. Hardened for Production¶

-The auditor uses concurrent workers, optional jump-host access, fallback parsing strategies, and safe failure behavior so one bad device does not invalidate an entire run.
+The auditor uses concurrent workers, optional jump-host access, fallback parsing strategies, and safe failure behaviour so one bad device does not invalidate an entire run.

 3. Policy Before Code¶

-Audit standards live in compliance_config.yaml, not hidden in Python conditionals.
-Teams can evolve policy without rewriting tooling.
+Audit standards live in a split YAML config directory under compliance_audit/compliance_config/, not hidden in Python conditionals.
+Teams can evolve audit settings, connection details, role classification, and individual policy domains without rewriting tooling.

 4. Actionable Outcomes¶